Which U.S. states tip most? A new study breaks down gratuity rates across the country.

 - Washington: $4,182

 With the federal minimum wage for tipped workers set at $2.13 an hour, many workers in service jobs such as waiters, hairdressers and bartenders lean heavily on tips to subsidize their income.
-Even with tips they still may not reach the standard minimum wage of $7.25, in which case employers are required to step in and make up the difference, per the Fair Labor Standards Act.
+Even with tips, they still may not reach the standard minimum wage of $7.25, in which case employers are required to step in and make up the difference, accoriding to the Fair Labor Standards Act.